 Haa Valley is one of the most deeply traditional regions in Bhutan.
 Visit the ruins of the old fortress of Dobji Dzong and hike a footpath contouring along the Haa Chu River through small villages, with stops at a local farmhouse and the Chundu Lhakhang temple.
 On our way to Paro, hike to Killa Gompa, one of Bhutan’s largest retreat centers for Buddhist nuns (about 40 to 50 women reside here), and in Paro, explore the National Museum, whose collection includes ancient artifacts, weapons, and Bhutan’s beautiful stamps, and the 15th century Paro Dzong.

-For a grand finale, hike up through forests to the striking monastic retreat of Taktsang, the “Tiger’s Nest,” built in the 17th century into a sheer cliff face about 2,700 feet above the Paro Valley.
+For a grand finale, hike up through forests to the striking monastic retreat of Taktsang, the “Tiger’s Nest,” built in the 17th century into a sheer cliff face high above the Paro Valley.
 Taktsang is the most famous temple in Bhutan, with one of the most spectacular settings in the world.
 Depart on Day 10.